 We get asked this question all the time.
 HIPAA compliant email providers usually encrypt all emails moving from one computer to another.
 But — believe it or not — this is not mandatory!

 According to the HIPAA Security Rule, you only have to assess your need for encryption.
 HIPAA covered entities may not have to encrypt emails if they have an alternative (or equivalent) solution.
 In practice, this is hard to do and even harder to manage.
+And, it may not work for your practice in the long run as you continue to grow!

 Here’s how we’ve seen clients avoid the use of encryption: